 COAT OF ARMS

-The coat of arms is completed by a gold processional cross that is placed in back of the shield and extends above and below the shield; and the pontifical hat, called a “galero,” with its six tassels in three rows on either side of the shield.
+The achievement in completed by the external ornamentation, which are a gold processional cross that is placed in back of the shield and extends above and below the shield; and the pontifical hat, called a “galero,” with its six tassels in three rows on either side of the shield, all in green.
 These are the heraldic insignia of a prelate of the rank of bishop, by instruction of The Holy See, of March 31, 1969.